 Help Them Understand Their Alcohol Treatment Options

 We understand that there are many types of alcohol treatment programs available.
 Not only that, but people have different expectations about treatment.
-Go Sober is a very different outpatient alcohol treatment program than most, as we take a comprehensive, science- and medical-based approach that is designed to treat the whole person.
-This is why our program has a higher probability of success when compared to other programs like detox, rehab, and 12-step programs.
+Go Sober is a very different medically-based outpatient alcohol treatment program – we take a comprehensive, science- and medical-based approach that is designed to treat the whole person.
+This multidisciplinary approach is why our program has a higher probability of success when compared to other programs like detox, rehab, and 12-step programs.

-We strongly encourage you to familiarize yourself with our website to get a basic understanding of the scientific and medical reasons why people struggle with alcohol addiction, and how we treat alcohol addiction holistically with:
+We strongly encourage you to familiarize yourself with our website to get a basic understanding of the scientific and medical reasons why people struggle with alcohol addiction, and how we treat alcohol addiction with a comprehensive, multidisciplinary approach: